Skip to content

 Who needs to take research security training?

-Beginning May 1, 2025, all Covered Individuals listed on Department of Energy (DOE) award applications must certify to DOE that they have completed research security training.
+As of May 1, 2025, all Covered Individuals listed on DOE award applications must certify to DOE that they have completed research security training within one year of the application date.
 Additional Covered Individuals that later join a DOE award proposed on or after May 1, 2025 will also be required to take this training before participating in award activities.

-The University anticipates that the National Science Foundation will implement similar requirements as of October 2025, and that other funding agencies will follow thereafter.
+Other federal agencies are in the process of implementing similar Research Security training requirements.
 These requirements have not been finalized, and the Office of the Vice President for Research will update the research community as other agencies announce their requirements.

 What is a “Covered Individual?”